DNSCrypt/doh-server/README.md

 Once started, `doh-proxy` automatically reloads the certificates as they change; there is no need to restart the server.

+If clients are getting the `x509: certificate signed by unknown authority` error, double check that the certificate file is the full chain, not the other `.cer` file.

 ## Accepting both DNSCrypt and DoH connections on port 443

 DNSCrypt is an alternative encrypted DNS protocol that is faster and more lightweight than DoH.